rice-awa/MCBE-WebSocket-gpt/README_EN.md

 3. **Use Chat Commands**:

-    In chat, type `GPT chat {content}` to converse with GPT.
+    In chat, type `GPT 聊天 {content}` to converse with GPT.
 Note that each argument should be separated by a space.

     ![GPT Chat](https://s11.ax1x.com/2024/02/13/pF8yRL6.png)